genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 overlap resolution modes: union, strict-intersection, and non-empty intersection.

-The first one - “union” - is the most recommended.
+The first one - "union" - is the most recommended.
 It combines all cases when the read (or read pair) at least partly overlaps the feature.
-The “strict-intersection” mode is about strict intersection between the feature and the read overlapping this feature.
+The "strict-intersection" mode is about strict intersection between the feature and the read overlapping this feature.
 But if you are interested in counting reads that are fully or partly intersected with the feature, you should use the last mode.
 It’s important that the read will be